reactive-python/reactpy/docs/source/examples.rst

 .. note::

-  The :ref:`Shared Client Views` example requires ``SharedClientState`` server instead of the ``PerClientState`` server shown in the boilerplate below.
+  The :ref:`Shared Client Views` example requires ``SharedClientStateServer`` server instead of the ``PerClientStateServer`` server shown in the boilerplate below.
 Be sure to wwap it out when you get there.